 The BC Care Providers Association has taken a “zero-tolerance” approach when it comes to the abuse of seniors in care.

 Our Association has pro-actively developed a new Best Practices Guide to help reduce the need to administer anti-psychotic medication.

-We established an online guide to develop inter-generational programs for schools, care facilities and community groups.
+We established an online guide to develop inter-generational programs for schools, care homes and community groups.

-We developed new health and safety guidelines aimed at better protecting residents and staff at seniors’ care facilities across the province.
+We developed new health and safety guidelines aimed at better protecting residents and staff at seniors’ care homes across the province.

 BC Care Providers introduced an easy-to read guide designed to assist with the establishment of resident/family councils and to support the momentum of existing councils.

-Most of our care facilities prepare and cook nutritious meals for residents on-site.
+Most of our member care homes prepare and cook nutritious meals for residents on-site.

 HAVING AN ECONOMIC IMPACT